-The National Highway 15 (also called N-15) is a highway located in the Khyber Pakhtunkhwa province, in the north-west of Pakistan, with a total length of 240 km (150 mi).
+National Highway 15 (also called N-15) is the name of a scenic highway located on the boundary of Khyber Pakhtunkhwa and Gilgit-Baltistan provinces of Pakistan.

 Pic: Sikandar Khattak